 Today there are dozens of messaging technologies, countless ESBs, and nearly 100 iPaaS vendors in market.
 Naturally, this leads to questions about how to choose the right messaging technology for your needs - particularly for those already invested in a particular choice.
 Do we switch wholesale?
 Just use the right tool for the right job?
 Have we correctly framed the job at hand for the business need?
 Given that, what is the right tool for me?
 Worse, an exhaustive market analysis might never finish, but due diligence is critical given the average lifespan of integration code.

 This post endeavors give the unconscious, expert mind some even handed treatment to consider, starting with the most modern, popular choices today: RabbitMQ and Apache Kafka.
 Each has it’s own origin story, design intent, uses cases where it shines, integration capabilities and developer experience.
 Origins are revealing about the overall design intent for any piece of software, and make good starting point.
+However it’s important to note that in this article, my aim is to compare the two around the overlapping use case of message broker, less the “event store / event sourcing” use case, where Kafka excels today.

 RabbitMQ is a “traditional” message broker that implements variety of messaging protocols.
 It was one of the first open source message brokers to achieve a reasonable level of features, client libraries, dev tools, and quality documentation.
 RabbitMQ was originally developed to implement AMQP, an open wire protocol for messaging with powerful routing features.
 While Java has messaging standards like JMS, it’s not helpful for non-Java applications that need distributed messaging which is severely limiting to any integration scenario, microservice or monolithic.
 With the advent of AMQP, cross-language flexibility became real for open source message brokers.